-- 1.9.
+- 1.10.
 The Local Plan consultation invites local communities to help shape the new development strategy and the draft Local Plan policies.
-Diagram 2 in chapter 4 provides a useful pictorial summary of the different components.
+Diagram 2 provides a useful pictorial summary of the different components.
 This is a Regulation 18 consultation.
-The consultation would run from 1 February 2024 until 17 March 2024. - 1.10.
-Included within the consultation is a set of draft local plan policies (recently approved for consultation by Cabinet), a 'call for sites' and an Integrated Impact Assessment (IIA).
+The consultation would run from 1 February 2024 until 14 March 2024. - I.II.
+Included within the consultation is a 'call for sites' and an Integrated Impact Assessment (IIA).
 The former invites landowners to make land available for consideration to help meet future needs.
 The council will assess these sites in its Strategic Housing and Economic Land Availability Assessment (SHELAA) in 2024.
 This will provide a shortlist of potential development sites for allocation in the new Local Plan.
 The IIA is an early stage environmental assessment that has helped to shape the local plan consultation.
 It helpfully includes a points of the compass assessment of development options in the district's larger settlements.